ArchGryphon9362/teslabtapi/docs/start.md

 			keyId {
 				publicKeySHA1: <keyId>
 			}
-		{
+		}
 	}
 }
 ```
 You can serialize this message to bytes and put it into a variable which I'll call `getEphemeralBytes`.
-Now do prependLength(getEphemeralBytes), and send the return value of it to the car.
-The car should respond with a message which you need to decode.
+Now do `prependLength(getEphemeralBytes)`, and send the value returned to the vehicle.
+The vehicle should respond with a message which you need to decode.
 It should looks something like this:
 ```
 FromVCSEC {
 	sessionInfo {
-		publicKey: <car's ephemeral key>
+		publicKey: <vehicle's ephemeral key>
 	}
 }
 ```
-When you recieve it, it should be in the X9.62 UnencodedPoint format, with the NISTP256 format.
-Once you load it I'll call it `ephemeral_key`.
-What you now need to do is generate an AES secret from the car's ephemeral public key, and your secret key.
-Now you need to make a SHA1 of itand put the first 16 bytes in a variable which I'll call `sharedKey`.
+When you recieve it, it should be in the X9.62 EncodedPoint format, with the NISTP256 format.
+Once you load it into a variable, I'll call it `ephemeral_key`.
+What you now need to do is generate an AES secret from the vehicle's ephemeral public key, and your secret key.
+Now you need to make a SHA1 of it, and put the first 16 bytes in a variable which I'll call `sharedKey`.

 ## Authenticating
-For the car to know that you are connected, and to be able to send you requests, you need to authenticate yourself.
+For the vehicle to know that you are connected, and to be able to send + receive messages, you need to authenticate yourself.
 To do so, you'll need to generate an authentication message in the following format:
 ```
 UnsignedMessage {
 	authenticationResponse {